Taking the SAT During School?

 Get Ready for SAT School Day

-Is it the same as a Saturday SAT?
+Is it the same as a Weekend SAT?

-Yes, the SAT during School Day is a real live SAT like the weekend SAT, but your school decides whether to offer it with or without the essay portion of the test.
+Yes.
+The SAT during a school day is a real live SAT like the weekend SAT, but your school decides whether to offer it.
+In some states, the essay portion of the test is also required.

-If you’ve taken a PSAT 8/9, PSAT 10, or PSAT/NMSQT test, you’ll recognize the same types of questions and similar formats on the SAT.
-Check out this blog post for more details on these tests and their similarities to the SAT.
+If you’ve taken a PSAT™ 8/9, PSAT™ 10, or PSAT/NMSQT®, you’ll recognize the same types of questions and similar formats on the SAT.
+Just like the PSAT-related assessments, the SAT is now digital.
+See what to expect.

-My school says it’s optional for me to take it—should I?
+My school says it’s optional for me to take the SAT.
+Should I?

 Yes!
-Taking the SAT at your school and at a time your brain is used to doing schoolwork will give you great confidence to perform your best.
+Taking the SAT at your school and at a time you’re immersed in schoolwork will give you confidence to perform the best you can.
 And remember:

-- The SAT tests what you’re learning in class and will use in college.
+- The SAT tests what you’re learning in class and can help you stand out on college applications, including applications for colleges that are test optional.

 How should I prepare?